Get E-Book

 // ['/home/user/project/node_modules', ...]

-That makes it a useful debugging tool.
-When a package is installed but a process cannot find it, require.resolve.paths() shows where that process is actually looking.
+This is a useful debugging tool.
+If a package is installed but Node cannot find it, require.resolve.paths() shows where that process is actually looking.

 js